Here are two ways to quickly prepare your Illustrator files and import them into After Effects for animation. Let’s take a look.

 Go through all the layers and rename them so you know which shape the layer contains.
 It may take a while, but you’ll have a much better understanding of what things are once you’re working in After Effects.

 That’s pretty much it.
 Simple, right?
 We’re now ready to bring the Illustrator file into After Effects.

 Open After Effects and go to File > Import > File.
 Select your Illustrator file and, at the bottom where it says Import As, make sure to select Composition – Retain Layer Sizes.

 Open up the newly created composition, and you’re ready to animate!

-Hope you enjoyed this post.
-For another great Illustrator tutorial, check out our Adobe Illustrator Map Art Tutorial.
+For another great Illustrator tutorial, check out this article:

 Looking for more ways to up your video editing game?
 Check these out:

 - Creating an Entire Solar System in Adobe After Effects

 - Things to Consider Before Building a Video Editing Computer